dschapman/dschapman-com/content/notes/md-roam.md

 I will continue to experiment with this and see how I can continue to use this in my workflow.

 ## Problems
-roam_alias is not usable if I intend to run the local version of my website for development (which I do).
-The quotation mark format it takes triggers errors in the markdown processing since `roam_alias: "value 1" "value1" "VALUE1" is not valid YAML`.
+roam_alias is not usable if I intend to run the local version of my website for development.
+If I run gatsby develop with any roam aliases defined, the quotation mark format it takes triggers errors in gatsby's markdown processing since `roam_alias: "value 1" "value1" "VALUE1" is not valid YAML`.

 Would it be possible to adjust the value that roam_alias expects?